 February 23, 2021 – Twitter removed 238 accounts operating from Iran after completing an investigation into Iranian efforts to interfere in the 2020 presidential election.
 The accounts were suspended for "various violations of our platform manipulation policies," the social media company said.

 March 16, 2021 – The Office of the Director of National Intelligence said that it had "high confidence" that Supreme Leader Ayatollah Ali Khamenei authorized a cyber influence campaign during the 2020 presidential election.
-The online operation was intended to "undercut former President Trump's reelection prospects - through without directly promoting his rivals."
+The online operation was intended to "undercut former President Trump's reelection prospects - though without directly promoting his rivals."
 Iranian cyber actors published more than 1,000 pieces of online content from several thousand fake social media accounts.
 Iran also sent threatening emails to Democratic voters, tried to exploit vulnerabilities on state election websites and attempted to hack the email accounts of political campaign officials.

 March 30, 2021 – Charming Kitten (aka Phosphorous) had targeted two dozen medical researchers in the United States and Israel, the cybersecurity group Proofpoint reported.
 Iranian hackers impersonated a prominent Israeli physicist and sent spearphising emails to medical professionals.